-How to deploy Salesforce Communities (Digital Experiences) via the Metadata API
+How to deploy a Digital Experience site in Salesforce via the Metadata API

-How to deploy Salesforce Communities (Digital Experiences) via the Metadata API
+How to deploy a Digital Experience site in Salesforce via the Metadata API

 Claudia McPhail & Ahtif Anwar on